rocketacademy/bootcamp-4.1/javascript-basics/b.1-operators-and-expressions/2-operators.md

 ```
 {% endcode %}

 In the example above we are taking the operands strings/ values  `Good morning` ,  `' '`   and  `class` to create a single string reading  `Good morning class` .
-They are being combined through the  `+` sign which is the operator.&#x20;
+They are being combined through the  `+` sign which is the operator.